Archives & Collections

 Donating to the Museum

 The Cranbrook History Centre actively collects and solicits new artifacts and documents on a year-round basis.
-If you have object(s) that you believe would add to the Cranbrook History Centre’s artifact and archives collections, please contact the Chief Curator at curator@cranbrookhistorycentre.com
+If you have object(s) that you believe would add to the Cranbrook History Centre’s artifact and archives collections, please send a detail message and images (if possible) to info@cranbrookhistorycentre.com to set up an appointment to bring in your material.

 Please do not drop items off at the museum without speaking to the Curator